The SDD pipeline

 sdd:done |

-/dispatch on a fast-path tracking issue is a noop with a one-comment
+/dispatch on a single-PR tracking issue is a noop with a one-comment

 explanation pointing to /approve.
 A /revise <note> between the

-execution plan comment and /approve edits the plan in place (a new
+execution plan comment and the dispatch edits the plan in place (a new

 If during execution sdd-execute finds the work is materially bigger

-than fast-path assumed, it posts one comment naming the mismatch and
+than the classification assumed, it posts one comment naming the

 applies needs-human.
 Your recourse is the standard needs-human